2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Bus benches offer a unique blend of targeted reach and visual impact, making them a valuable tool for local businesses and marketers.
 However, measuring the success of a bus bench campaign requires a different approach than tracking online metrics.
 Here are the top 10 critical metrics, KPIs, and expected conversion rates to focus on:

 1. Impressions: This measures the number of people who see your bus bench ad.
-Aim for high impressions based on the location and frequency of your benches.
+Based on the location and frequency of your benches, aim for high impressions.
 Remember, impressions alone don’t guarantee engagement, so focus on creating eye-catching visuals and compelling messaging.

 2. Recall Rate: This measures the percentage of people who remember seeing your bus bench ad after a certain period.
 Conduct surveys or focus groups to gauge the recall rate and understand the effectiveness of your creative message.
 Aim for a recall rate above 10%.

-4. Phone Calls: If your bus bench ad includes a phone number, track the number of calls received.
+4. Phone Calls: Track the calls received if your bus bench ad includes a phone number.
 This is a direct measure of interest and potential leads generated.
 Analyze call recordings or follow up with callers to understand their motivations and conversion potential.

 5. Foot Traffic: For businesses with a physical location, track any increase in foot traffic after launching your bus bench campaign.
 This can be challenging to measure precisely, but you can observe changes in customer flow or use loyalty program data to gain insights.

-6. Brand Awareness: Bus bench ads can contribute to building brand awareness, especially within your local community.
+6. Brand Awareness: Bus bench ads can build brand awareness, especially within your local community.
 Track brand mentions on social media or local surveys to gauge the impact of your campaign on overall brand recognition.

 7. Cost per Impression (CPM): This tells you how much you pay for each thousand impressions your bus bench ad generates.
 Compare your CPM to industry benchmarks and consider the location and targeting of your benches for cost-effectiveness.